 VII.
-Preparation for Next Week (1-2 min.)
+Preparation for Next Week

-Ask participants to read section 5C of the social statement, "A Politics of Cooperation" (pages 17-20).
-Invite participants who want to know more about diverse Christian responses to war to read a Veteran's Day sermon by a former soldier and current ELCA pastor here, Mark Twain's "The War Prayer" here and a reflection on the faith of Secretary of State Colin Powell, who was also a four-star general and chairman of the Joint Chiefs of Staff, here.
+Please read section 5C of the social statement, titled "A Politics of Cooperation" on pages 17-20 of the social statement.
+Invite participants who want to know more about diverse Christian responses to war to read a Veteran's Day sermon by a former soldier and current ELCA pastor here, Mark Twain's "The War Prayer" here, and a reflection on the faith of Colin Powell, Former Joint Chiefs of Staff Chairman, Secretary of State, and four-star general, here.

 VIII.
-Closing Hymn and Prayer (3-5 min.)
+Closing Hymn and Prayer